jsga/GlobCover_maps_squirrel/README.md

 # The coding

-The code is purely R. Creating the network matrix runs really slow, so some optimziation needs to be done.
+The code is purely R and uses several packages: raster, rgdal, Matrix, igraph...
+Creating the network matrix runs really slow, so some optimziation needs to be done.

 # The solution

 [This is just a small example](example.html)

+# Download path coordinates

+Download then here